10. The Holy Spirit

 When William was first diagnosed, more than anything, I longed to be able to fill him completely with myself.
 I wanted to be with him in every cell of his body because I wanted to take on all of his fear and pain and suffering.
 I couldn’t stand the thought of him being all alone in his mind, heart, and body.
 I wanted to protect him from the evil harm that was inflicted on him and inside of him.
 But I couldn’t.

 Very shortly before William died, he was able to go on one last very important trip.
 It was with his high school and his posse friends for a week to Albany, Georgia.
 He got to help build a house, a new home, with Habitat for Humanity.
 I got to go to help take care of him.
-One evening as we were being fed by a church, a group of boys, really they were young men, getting ready to leave home for their futures, asked me to sit with them.
+One evening as we were being fed by a church, I was called over to a group of boys.
+Really, they were young men, getting ready to leave home for their futures; they asked me to sit with them.
 All of these young men were of different religious backgrounds than my family; they were Muslim and Hindu.
 They had all witnessed William’s struggle with cancer since his sixth grade diagnosis.